 This page provides a reference for the parameters available for each of the API modules.

-Installing the Windows Agent NSClient++ For Nagios XI v5
+Installing the Windows Agent NSClient++ - XI v5 (Legacy)

 This document describes the procedures for configuring the Nagios monitoring agent on a target Microsoft Windows desktop or server for the purposes of monitoring that machine with either Nagios XI or Nagios Core.